 Our whole systems perspective examines the interactions between the mix of local and cosmopolitan actors who comprise urban communities: municipal authorities, public bodies, civil and commercial organisations, on the one hand, and energy, finance and legal experts active in global markets on the other.
 We seek to understand the socio-technical networks which stimulate innovation, in the context of uncertainties over energy policy, and increasingly centralised energy markets dominated by transnational corporations.

-Our research group emerged from an early project that investigated the socio-technical development of district heat (and cooling) networks.
+Our research group emerged from an early project that started in 2010 and investigated the socio-technical development of district heat (and cooling) networks.
 We analysed urban heat networks in Northern Europe and the UK, demonstrating the varied business models in use, and the key roles played by urban authorities in leadership, investment and multi-party negotiation.